 With an organization the size of Western, there are a great number of policies and practices, both formal and informal.
 Pursuant to obligations set out in the AODA, it is anticipated that many policies and practices will be reviewed by the appropriate departments, and barriers will be identified and brought forward, either by those departments or by individuals impacted.
-Resources such as Staff Relations, Rehabilitation Services, Services for Students with Disabilities and Equity & Human Rights Services are available to receive concerns and provide advice.
+Resources such as Staff Relations, Employee Wellbeing, Accessible Education and Human Rights Services are available to receive concerns and provide advice.
 These resources also continue to review policies and practices as part of their work on campus.